hossainchisty/Income-Expense-Management/README.md

 ## Income Expense Management Build with Python and Django🤍

-Live Demo can be viewed at https://django-income-expense-manager.herokuapp.com/
+Live Demo can be viewed at [Income Expense Manager](https://django-income-expense-manager.herokuapp.com/)
 ### Setup, Installation and Run

 To run the app on your local machine, you need Python 3+, installed on your computer.
 Follow all the steps to run this project.